citral23/xash3d-fwgs-mipsel/README.md

 ./waf configure -T release --enable-gles1 --enable-stbtt -s /opt/gcw0-toolchain/usr/mipsel-gcw0-linux-uclibc/sysroot/usr/

-(or as an alternative, --enable-gl4es which will compile an opengl to gles2 driver, looks a bit better in game but seems slower)
+(or as an alternative, --enable-gl4es which will compile an opengl to gles2 library, looks a bit better in game but seems slower)

 ./waf build